 Elizabeth (Beth) Adams is an artist, graphic designer, writer and publisher.
 She and her husband were partners in a design and communication business in Vermont since 1981; in 2008 they moved to Montreal, Canada, where Elizabeth started an independent publishing firm, Phoenicia Publishing.
 She maintains a studio in Montreal, where she pursues painting, drawing, and printmaking, and is happy to welcome visitors and occasional students.
-She shares her writing and art online through her blog, The Cassandra Pages, which she has written since 2003, and Instagram, and her artwork is available for sale through this site or email inquiry.
+She shares her writing and art online through her blog, The Cassandra Pages, which she has written since 2003, and Instagram, and her artwork is available for sale through this site or inquiry via the contact form.

 AVA Gallery, Lebanon NH, 1981